sense-base/base/docs/README.md

 # Documentation

 ## Getting started
-1. Setup your docker and ROS2 requirements in your machine as shown [here](../.devcontainer/README.md)
+1. Setup your docker image and ROS2 requirements in your Linux-based machine as shown [here](docker/README.md)